juju/docs/src/en/charms-storage.md

 re-attached to an existing unit using `juju attach-storage`, or to a new unit using the `--attach-storage` flag of `juju deploy` or `juju add-unit`.

-Storage is destroyed (removed from the model) by first detaching it and then using `juju remove-storage`.
+The underlying cloud's storage resource is normally destroyed by first detaching it and then using `juju remove-storage`.
+To remove storage from the model without destroying it the `--no-destroy` option must be used.

 If an attempt is made to either attach or remove storage that is currently in use (i.e. it is attached to a unit) Juju will return an error.
 To remove